Kevin Swayne

-Kevin Swayne (born January 17, 1975) was an American football wide receiver for the New York Dragons of the Arena Football League.
-In the past, he had played for Wayne State College, the Iowa Barnstormers (AFL), the Philadelphia Eagles, San Diego Chargers, Washington Redskins, New York Jets (NFL) and the Orlando Rage.
+Kevin Swayne (born January 17, 1975) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Wayne State Wildcats.
+He played professionally for the Iowa Barnstormers/New York Dragons (AFL), New York Jets (NFL) and the Orlando Rage (XFL).

 Swayne became the first player to play 52 straight weeks of professional football.
 In 2001, he played in the NFL, AFL, and XFL all in one year.

 Early life

 Although born in Riverside, Swayne lived most of his early life in Banning, California.
 He graduated from Banning High School after earning letters in four sports: basketball, track, cross country, and football.

 Collegiate stats

 Junior college

 Kevin attended Palomar College in California, near his hometowns of Riverside and Banning.
 Swayne was a member of the 1993 National Junior Collegiate Championship team.

 Wayne State

 In 1994, after his sophomore season at Palomar, Swayne's outstanding performance was noticed by Wayne State College.
 He signed with them, and became a star for his two years there.
 Most notably, in a 1996 game (his senior year) against Drake University, he caught a school-record 21 passes for 236 yards.
 His reception record ranks third all-time in Division II.
 He had a total of 144 career receptions for 2091 yards.
 He holds a single-season WSC record with 1273 receiving yards in his 1996 senior campaign and was named an Honorable Mention NCAA Division II All-American.
 He was inducted into Wayne State's Athletics Hall of Fame in 2002.